 It became legal to sell HIV home testing kits in the UK in April 2014.
-However, to date, none of the available products have been awarded the CE (Conformité Européenne) mark indicating they are safe for home use.
+However, to date, none of the available products has been awarded the CE (Conformité Européenne) mark indicating they are safe for home use.

 Assessing the extent of disease

 If you are confirmed to have HIV, your doctor may do a blood test to check the amount of virus in your blood (the viral load) and the number of CD4 T cells in your blood.
 These tests may be done from time to time to assess how far the disease has progressed (and the response to treatment).

 There is no test for AIDS but you may have a range of other tests to detect opportunistic infections or other AIDS-related conditions.
 These will depend on the type of symptoms that you develop.